rybchuk/rotor_inflow_benchmark/docs/unstable.rst

 Unstable Benchmarks
 -------------------

+This page gives information specifc to the Unstable Benchmarks.
+Information that applies to the rotor inflow benchmarks in general is found in :ref:`Data Description <data_description>`.

 Modeling Instructions
 ^^^^^^^^^^^^^^^^^^^^^

 This benchmark is open to all members of the `IEA Wind Task 57 (JAM) <https://iea-wind.org/task57/>`_.

-1. Download the constraint data for the three cases
+1. Download the constraint data for the three cases in :ref:`Data Access <data_access>`

 2. Generate :math:`\geq 6` inflows for each case
-    - Ensure the inflows follow the constraint at the correct locations according to coordinates and dimensions found in the constraint file
-    - If possible, enforce a time-averaged vertical wind shear based on the power-law exponent provided in the Table below
+    - If possible, enforce a time-averaged vertical wind shear based on the power-law exponent provided in the table below and inside each constraint file as an attribute
     - Details on the requested data apply to all benchmarks and are found in :ref:`Data Requested <data_requested>`

 3. Upload the 18 inflows to the provided box link